-Made with organic materials, ECP Plastics range of products are designed to mirror the durability and practicality of their traditional plastic counterparts.
+Made with organic materials, ECP Compostables range of products are designed to mirror the durability and practicality of their traditional plastic counterparts.
 However, unlike plastic, our finished products will break down in a composting environment without harming the earth.

 Our products are made from a combination of cornstarch, biodegradable ingredients and some proprietary elements, which result in the creation of our BF Series Resin.

 Our corn is sourced from the Northern regions of China where there is an abundance of corn – it is estimated that Northern China produces over 800,000 hectares of corn per annum.
 Our production team takes only the spoilt corn which is unfit for human or animal consumption.
 This is approximately 5% of the corn grown, and from this 5%, we extract and convert the cornstarch for use in our resin.